 Medicines for bipolar disorder

-8-minute read
+9-minute read

 Key facts

-How is bipolar disorder treated?
+How do medicines for bipolar disorder work?

 - treat episodes of depression

-- treat episodes of mania or hypomania
+- treat episodes of mania (or hypomania)

 - reduce the chance of these episodes from happening again